leonadsouza/database/non-cdb-database-in-exacs/create-db-home-using-oci-console/create-db-home-using-oci-console.md

     * **Database image** determines what Oracle Database Version is used for the database.
 By default, the latest Oracle-published Database Software Image is selected.

-    * Click **Change Database Image** to use an older Oracle-published image or a custom database software image that you have created in advance.
+    * Click **Change Database Image** to use an older Oracle-published image or a custom database software image that you have created in advance as part of lab 1.

    ![Display name for DB home in ExaDB-D](./images/create-db-home2.png "Display name for DB home in ExaDB-D")